naxels/youtube-channel-data/README.md

 `java -jar target/youtube-channel-data-standalone.jar (video-id / youtube video url)`

-The resulting file will be stored in the output folder.
+The resulting file will be stored in the output (if exists) or current folder.